 Note

-Use of these features may come with some limitations, which include not supporting back up, managed disks, and ephemeral OS disks.
-In addition, they require specific images and VM sizes.
-See the documentation above for more information.
+Using these features might come with some limitations.
+These limitations include not supporting backup, managed disks, and ephemeral OS disks.
+In addition, these features require specific images and VM sizes.
+For more information, see the documentation in the preceding links.

-These features can be modified in the cluster form or set directly on the cluster template.
+You can modify these features in the cluster form or set them directly on the cluster template.

 [[node defaults]]